All Episodes

 We are stakeholders.

-We are stakeholders in this district.
+We are stakeholders in this distance.

 I really don't want you to deflect right now.

-I hate this money.
+I hate this motherfucker.

-I'm very glad he got shot.
+I'm glad he got shot.

-We've laid in our.
+We've laid in our glad he got shot.

-Well, then what are you saying it to us for?
+Well, then, what are you saying it to us for?

 What are you telling us for?

-I was in the dead.
+I wish he was dead.

 Why are you telling us, but not telling anyone else?